CoFH/cofh.github.io/_posts/2017-11-01-consistency-and-flow-pt-1.md

 types for different tools.

-That brings up a point I hinted at initially - consistency does not have to be *absolute.* Think about Devices - no Upgrades, no Augments.
+That brings up a point I hinted at initially - consistency does not have to be absolute.
+Think about Devices - no Upgrades, no Augments.
 Dynamos and Machines have both.
 Cells, Tanks, Caches, and Strongboxes?
 Upgrades only.
 For the sake of gameplay, that makes it interesting, and removes tedium.
-Admit it, it would be miserable if you had to upgrade *and* augment every block in the mod, and your inner perfectionist would demand that you do so.
+Admit it, it would be miserable if you had to upgrade AND augment every block in the mod, and your inner perfectionist would demand that you do so.
 It could turn an essentially beneficial mechanic into a feeling of unrelenting grind.

-I should mention at this point that if you've played Thermal Expansion 5+ for any length of time, you already know what I mean when I write *device*.
+I should mention at this point that if you've played Thermal Expansion 5+ for any length of time, you already know what I mean when I write "device."
 It's a block.
 You can reconfigure the sides.
 It can auto-input or auto-output if appropriate.
 No upgrades, no augments, and it doesn't require RF.
 It might interact with the world, and it's going to require Tin to build the frame, and a